jiogallardy/bareMetalDigitpot/README.md

-# Documentation beginning for the challenge project for Jovany (Jio) Gallardy
+# Documentation for bare metal Digital Potentiometer control

 ## This project relies on an Arm Cortex M4 STM32F407 as the mcu selected